Rajdiwate/Chatify/README.md

         store user details to get on "/me" route

 ## BUGS -->
-    (clear db ,create new users and test) even after request is sent  , the status is not_friend send number of pending reqs with the user data to display friends section not updating after req is accepted

 ## Frontend -->
+    integrate accept request api on the the model of pending requests. comment out the decline request button for now give an option on the friends and groups section to refresh and call the get friends request logout button on heder

 ## API -->
+    logout api
     POST /create-group
     POST /join-group
     POST /send-message